infrae/infrae.rest/README.txt

 Repository
 ==========

-Sources can be found in Mercurial at: https://hg.infrae.com/infrae.rest
+Sources can be found in Git at: https://github.com/infrae/infrae.rest